 For the client

 There goes the plastic.
 You no longer have to buy or ask for a physical SIM card when you change operators, lose your phone or buy another one.
-The eSIMs will be in the device you have and activated.
+The virtual SIMs will be in the device you have and activated.

 Changing rates and providers will be easier.
 As your eSIM will have the information on all the phone operators, it will only be necessary one click to change your data plan, for example, or your carrier.

 You will be able to recover your data in case of loss.
-As the information you store in your eSIM or virtual sim is also stored in a cloud, in case your phones gets stolen or lost, you only need to move this data to another terminal (cellphone with eSIM).
+As the information you store in your digital SIM card is also stored in a cloud, in case your phones’ gets stolen or lost, you only need to move this data to another device.

 eSIM and sustainability

-Every year billions of SIM cards are manufactured and disposed of around the world.
+Every year, billions of SIM cards are manufactured and disposed of around the world.
 Despite their age (the SIM card emerged in the early 1990s), there is still no effective method for recycling SIM cards, which are classified as mixed waste combined with other waste.
 This is one of the most complicated types of waste to recycle because they are a mix of different materials, each of which has its own optimal recycling process.

 In addition, SIM cards not only combine metal and plastic, but also contain rare and valuable mineral elements, such as gold.
 This makes recycling even more complicated, as it requires complex chemical and mechanical processes that are costly and polluting in themselves.

 An additional benefit of eSIM is that it helps reduce the use of plastics and the CO2 emissions and consumption of raw materials associated with their manufacture. eSIM also reduces the abundance and accumulation of plastics in landfills and in the environment, including rivers and seas.
-As the virtual card is part of the cell phone it will be recycled during the same process as the rest of its electronic elements and components.
+As the virtual card is part of the cellphone, it will be recycled during the same process as the rest of its electronic elements and components.

 For the manufacturer